valli28/droneslam/README.md

 but we will cover it here :)

 If you don't have the "future" module for Python, install it with
->pip install --user future
+>pip3 install --user future

 You also might have to install ROSdep for Python apparently...
-> sudo apt install python-rosdep2
+> sudo apt install python3-rosdep2

 Download the installation script for ROS-Gazebo-PX4-mavros at:
 >https://raw.githubusercontent.com/PX4/Devguide/v1.9.0/build_scripts/ubuntu_sim_ros_melodic.sh